-- Produce scholarly or creative works that effectively employ the communication conventions and means of the major field - Provide writing that presents a clear, specific thesis and awareness of audience - Fully develops examples to support thesis in logical, coherent manner demonstrates original thinking, depth of analysis, and comprehension of material used and that shows high proficiency in standard English grammar, spelling, and punctuation - Part of the written discourse emphasizes critical inquiry which includes the gathering, interpretation, and evaluation of evidence. - Instructor evaluates the assignments in written discourse to guide improvement through revision for each assignment. - Instructor evaluates written discourse for form, which includes overall organization, analysis, grammar, mechanics, punctuation, and style. - Some assignments are completed in class and some are completed out of class.
+- Demonstrate effective listening skills - Demonstrate skill in using electronic media generally appropriate to contemporary academic and professional workplaces - Produce scholarly or creative works that effectively employ the communication conventions and - means of the major field - Provide writing that presents a clear, specific thesis and awareness of audience - Fully develops examples to support thesis in logical, coherent manner demonstrates original thinking, depth of analysis, and comprehension of material used and that shows high proficiency in standard English grammar, spelling, and punctuation - Part of the written discourse emphasizes critical inquiry which includes the gathering, interpretation, and evaluation of evidence. - Instructor evaluates written discourse for form, which includes overall organization, analysis, grammar, mechanics, punctuation, and style. - Some assignments are completed in class and some are completed out of class.